computational-cell-analytics/micro-sam/README.md

 # SegmentAnything for Microscopy

 Tools for segmentation and tracking in microscopy build on top of [SegmentAnything](https://segment-anything.com/).
+Segment and track objects in microscopy images interactively with a few clicks!

 We implement napari applications for:
 - interactive 2d segmentation
 - interactive 3d segmentation